This post may contain affiliate links. Please read our disclosure policy.

 • To Reheat.
 Rewarm leftovers in a Dutch oven on the stovetop over medium-low heat.
 You may also microwave if desired.

 • To Freeze.
-You can freeze stuffed cabbage soup.
+You can freeze stuffed cabbage roll soup.
 Freeze leftovers in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Meal Plan Tip